-Furthermore, there is no sequence conservation of ORF10 in other closely related SARS and MERS viral species.
-In view of this, this region may be considered an inserted tail region in the 2019-nCoV genome which may be responsible for the contagious nature of 2019-nCoV.
-The molecular events leading to the accumulation of such nucleotides appear to be novel and so, need to be studied in greater
+In view of these analyses, this region may be considered an inserted tail region in the 2019nCoV genome which may be responsible for the contagious nature of 2019-nCoV.
+The events leading to the accumulation of such nucleotides appear to be novel/different and so, need to be studied in greater detail.
+These key theoretical studies await further confirmation by in vitro and in vivo experiments.